Black Mold Removal in Layton & Davis County, UT

 Physical Removal

 Porous materials colonized by Stachybotrys — drywall, insulation, carpet, ceiling tiles — are removed and double-bagged in 6-mil poly bags within the containment, then disposed of as contaminated material.
 These materials cannot be cleaned to an acceptable standard once Stachybotrys has penetrated the substrate.
-Wood framing with surface colonization is wire-brushed, HEPA-vacuumed, and sanded.
-Framing with deep penetration is removed.
+Our mold removal process for wood framing involves wire-brushing, HEPA-vacuuming, and sanding surface colonization; framing with deep penetration is removed entirely.
 We photograph and document all removed material for insurance records.

 HEPA Vacuuming and Antimicrobial Treatment